copyrite/LwotcMinimalText/XComGame.md

 +20 Defense and +20 Crit while not at full health.

 ## Sustain
-Once per mission, when you take lethal damage, you will instead survive with 1 HP and enter Stasis until the start of your next turn.
+Once per mission, when you take lethal damage, you will instead survive with 1 HP and enter Stasis until the start of your turn.
 * Entering Stasis will not remove damaging status effects, like poison, burning, or acid burning.

 ## Tactical Sense